 8) How Do I Know I’m Choosing the Right Offshore Injury Lawyer?

 As mentioned above, prior experience is the most important aspect of choosing a maritime law firm.
 Dedication is also important when hiring a maritime lawyer.
 After an accident, regular workers are often facing powerful companies and an army of lawyers—making getting help from a law firm that’s willing to fight crucial.
-The right maritime lawyer should be willing to provide the resources a case needs and should have a history of taking on the largest companies and winning inside the courtroom—two things Arnold & Itkin LLP is known for.
+The right maritime lawyer should be willing to provide the resources a case needs and should have a history of taking on the largest companies and winning inside the courtroom—two things Arnold & Itkin is known for.

 We’ve helped hundreds of offshore workers and their families receive compensation for losses such as: